Sag in Transmission Line and its Calculations

 Sag for Equal Span conductor

-Let the span is ‘L’ between the two support points denoted by X and Y respectively.
+Let the span be ‘L’ between the two support points denoted by X and Y, respectively.
 ‘T’ denotes the tension in the conductor acting tangentially to the conductor.

 w’ is the weight per unit length of the conductor.

-We assume any point on the conductor let’s say ‘P’.
-The vertical distance of this point from O is denoted by y, where ‘O’ is the lowest point of the conductor.
+We assume any point on the conductor, say ‘P.’ The vertical distance of this point from O is denoted by y, where ‘O’ is the lowest point of the conductor.

-‘S’ is the sag which is the vertical distance from support points to O.
+‘S’ is the sag, the vertical distance from support points to O.

 ‘x’ is the horizontal distance between points O and P.